jaycode/rl-trader/README.md

 To do this, a set of double-facing application needs to be build.
 So far I have built a very crude version of the Quant system.
 Feel free to hop in to build the Quantopian-facing system.
 The Quant system is now using a Reinforcement Learning and it exports Q.csv into an Amazon S3 server.
 This file at the time of writing this file would need to be updated a bit to follow the convention of the [fetcher](https://www.quantopian.com/posts/new-feature-fetcher) command.

+Read the accompanying "RLTrading-UdacityMLCapstone.pdf" for more information about the Quant system.

 Let me know if you wish to help or have any question.